wbstack/deploy/docs/services/mediawiki-db.md

 ## DB Changes via platform-api

+**WARNING this documentation is likely outdated -- Addshore Dec 2020**

 ### Upgrading all sql dbs to a new version of the schema?

 See the UpdateWikiDbJob and ScheduleUpdateWikiDbJobs in the api app.